esciencecenter-digital-skills/medical-image-processing/episodes/preparing_for_machine_learning.md

 :::::::::::::::::::::::::::::::::
 :::::::::::::::::::::::::::::::::::::::::::::::::

-In the real world we often have a question about a specific pathology that is relatively rare, so we may get a dataset of thousands of normal subjects, and then relatively speaking fewer of and pathology, and perhaps very few of the pathology we care about.
-This creates an imalanced dataset in general, but once we think about metadata in may also create biases.
+In the real world we often have a question about a specific pathology that is relatively rare, so we may get a dataset of thousands of normal subjects, and then relatively fewer of with any pathology, and perhaps even fewer of the pathology we care about.
+This creates an imbalanced dataset in general, but once we think about metadata in may also create biases.
 For example if we want to build a model to detect heart failure on chest X-ray, but all our heart failure patients are older men, we may get a model that "looks" for the absence of female breasts, and signs of ageing, rather than one that looks for actual signs of heart failure we are familiar with i.e. the ratio of heart to chest diameter (or in the words of radiologists cardiothoracic ratio).

-Below are some initial steps to understanding your dataset if you will do supervised machine learning:
+Below are some initial steps to understanding your dataset if you plan to do supervised machine learning:

 1. Check some images by hand (quality, content, surprises)
 2. Check some of labeling by hand (quality, content, surprises)